 “That’s unfortunate, I think, to have some people, some Olympic hopefuls, that are not going because of their concerns because of their health,” said Cheryl Reeve.
 “My understanding is, with our group, we understand the precautions we need to take.
 Obviously you can’t necessarily guarantee that something isn’t going to happen in terms of your health.
 You also don’t kinda want to blow things out of proportion.

-“You know how it gets IMG_2459when one thing happens and the next thing it’s on CNN and everything else and we’ve got a crises,” Reeve continued.
+“You know how it gets when one thing happens and the next thing it’s on CNN and everything else and we’ve got a crises,” Reeve continued.
 “I trust U.S.A.
 Basketball, the USOC [U.S. Olympic Committee].
 I trust their information.

 “That’s all you can do, kinda put it in their hands.
 They’ll keep us safe.
 They’ll have people all around us and…they’ll have people guiding us through any concerns they do have.”